-In its most prevalent form—primary open angle glaucoma—vision loss is silent, slow, and progressive.
+In its most prevalent form—POAG—vision loss is silent, slow, and progressive.
 It affects the peripheral vision [side vision] first and progresses until central vision is lost.
-Glaucoma medications slow the progress of the disease by reducing the elevated intraocular pressure [IOP] to prevent damage to the optic nerve.
+Medications slow the progress of the disease by reducing the elevated intraocular pressure [IOP] to prevent damage to the optic nerve.
 Surgical treatments are also available.

 Search for a cure

-- If any family member has glaucoma, then you are at a greater risk.
-Talking to family members about glaucoma helps in knowing about dealing with it.
+- If any family member has it, then you are at a greater risk.
+Talking to family members about glaucoma helps in knowing about dealing with it